-I'm a researcher specializing in quantitative analysis of digital behavior change interventions (eHealth, mHealth).
+I'm a researcher specializing in quantitative analysis of digital behavior change interventions (e.g., eHealth, mHealth).

 Fluctuations in mHealth engagement following receipt of goal-discrepant feedback messages